hiper2d/elk-cluster/README.md

         python scripts/import_imdb_dataset.py

+    This will generate about 30 JSON files.
+Elasticsearch restricts too large files to be imported, thus the output should be split in chunks of 500k rows each.
+I realized that after tried to import a single 2Gb JSON file and got an error.
+The workaround with many files is ugly, it's probably better to use the Elasticsearch Client.
+But I've already did it with files, sorry.

 4. Verify the script output:

+        ls -l dataset/imdb.basics*.json
-        head -n 20 dataset/imdb.basics.json
+        head -n 20 dataset/imdb.basics1.json

 5. Import JSON to Elasticsearch Cluster (make sure it's running first):

-        curl -s -H "Content-Type: application/x-ndjson" -XPOST localhost:9200/_bulk --data-binary "@dataset/imdb.basics.json"
+        find dataset/ -name imdb.basics*.json -exec curl -s -H "Content-Type: application/x-ndjson" -XPOST localhost:9200/_bulk --data-binary "@{}" \;

-    ...this isn't gonna work since the JSON size is way too high than allowed by Elasticsearch.
-It should be split into 500-Mb-max pieces.
-Instead I'm going to make the script to do this
+    You should have around 10 millions documents in the actors index now.